 - So simple you don’t even need a recipe

-- Seasonal fruit – all types of berries, peaches/nectaries, plums, cherries, apples and pears.
+- Seasonal fruit – all types of berries, peaches/nectarines, plums, cherries, apples and pears.
 You can also add red grapes which can always be found at the grocery to fill out the salad.

 - Lime zest – it’s crazy how just a little lime zest can add so much flavor